Fudan-iGEM/2025-wiki/pages/description.md

     </div>
 </div>

-By combining experimental and computational perspectives, we ensure that *DR. sTraTeGY* is not only observable but also predictable.
+By combining experimental and computational perspectives, we ensure that *DR.&nbsp;sTraTeGY* is not only observable but also predictable.
 In doing so, we provide future researchers with a robust framework to study resistance dynamics and design their own interventions with greater confidence.

 Explore more details about **YeastVerse** on our [Model](/model/) page.

-## 6. Beyond the Lab: Inclusivity &amp; Diversity
+## Beyond the Lab: Inclusivity &amp; Diversity

 Just as fungi adapt under relentless drug pressure, patients with fungal infections similarly endure survival pressures not only from the disease itself but also from the social environments that surround them.
 As we studied fungal resistance, we became increasingly aware that those living with fungal infections often face challenges that go far beyond the biological disease itself.
 Many patients shared experiences of being **misunderstood, judged, or stigmatized** because of their condition.